 We asked celebrity hairstylist Bobby Eliot to take a break from his clients, like Jena Malone and Hailee Steinfeld, to break down the tricks to successfully air-drying your hair.

-Click through our slideshow for the 6 steps to successfully air-dry your hair.
+Keep scrolling for the six steps to successfully air-dry your hair.
 Our apologies to your blow-dryer.

 The base of every good style starts in the shower—but air-drying especially.
 “Conditioning is the most important step in achieving beautifully air-dried hair,” Eliot says.
 “The right formula coats the hair for a smoother finish.”
 What does he recommend?
 “Oribe’s Signature Shampoo and Conditioner is excellent for all hair types.
 It's color and keratin-treatment safe, plus it has a UV protection.”

 Next, you’ll want to gently remove as much moisture as you can from your locks.
 “The best way to do this is to squeeze your hair with a soft towel or old t-shirt to absorb excess moisture,” Eliot says.
 “You never want to rub your hair with a towel, which can rough up the cuticle and make the hair look frizzy.”
 That also means no wrapping your hair up in a towel!